frankbhome/confluence-markdown/RELEASING.md

 1. Go to [Atlassian Account Settings](https://id.atlassian.com/manage-profile/security/api-tokens)
 2. Create a new API token
-3. Add the token to your GitHub repository secrets as `CONFLUENCE_TOKEN`
+3. Add the token to your GitHub repository secrets as `CONFLUENCE_API_TOKEN`

 ### Manual Release Note Publishing